 CNAS Board of Advisor

-Allan McArtor is Chairman and CEO of Airbus Group, Inc. He oversees the operations, activities and strategy of all Airbus Group companies in the United States, Canada and Latin America.
+Allan McArtor is Chairman Emeritus of Airbus Group, Inc. He oversaw the operations, activities and strategy of all Airbus Group companies in the United States, Canada and Latin America.

 Throughout his career, McArtor has held a series of leadership and senior management positions in the military, civil and government sectors.